zephy0808/django-marketing-toolkit/README.md

 Read on for instructions on setting up each of apps.

-### Google Analytics/GTM/Active Campaign visits
+### Google Analytics/GTM/Active Campaign/Twitter Trackers

-This package contains template tags you can use to output GA, GTM, and AC tracking scripts.
+This package contains template tags you can use to output GA, GTM, and AC tracking, Twitter Pixel scripts.
 First, configure the following settings (you don't need all of them if they don't apply):

 * `GOOGLE_ANALYTICS_ID`: The ID of your Google Analytics account (UA-xxxxxx-x).
 * `GOOGLE_TAGMANAGER_ID`: The ID of your GTM account (GTM-xxxxxx).
 * `ACTIVE_CAMPAIGN_EVENT_ACTID`: The ID for your AC events (numeric)
+* `TWITTER_PIXEL_ID`: The Twitter Pixel ID

 Then in your template, do this: